-- Ensure that you have downloaded the latest available image_oss-11.00.XX.YY.ova package from the Mitel Software Download Center. - · The server hardware is installed. - · The VMware and vSphere Host client is operational.
+- Ensure that you have downloaded the latest available vApps_oss-11.00.XX.YY.zip package from the Software Download Center. - The server hardware is installed. - The VMware and vSphere Host client is operational.

 This section describes the installation steps performed on the VMWare ESXi Host Client.